minio/sidekick/README.md

 $ sidekick --health-path=/minio/health/ready http://site1-minio{1...4}:9000 http://site2-minio{1...4}:9000
 ```

-## Realworld Example with spark-orchestrator
+## Realworld Example with spark-operator

 As spark *driver*, *executor* sidecars, to begin with install spark-operator and MinIO on your kubernetes cluster